Mossless

 Issue One: Alone Together (2011)

-The inaugural issue of Mossless was a box containing four books, two posters, an essay leaflet, as well as stickers and buttons (and for some, a t-shirt as well).
-The opening essay, Alone Together, was penned by curator Susan Bright.
-Each of the four books represented different young New York City-based photographers, Alana Celii, Bobby Doherty, Brea Souders and Sean Vegezzi.
-Issue One was created as an edition of 500 and was launched at Printed Matter.
-It was later exhibited at the Museum of Modern Art Library’s Millenium Magazines exhibit.
+The inaugural issue of Mossless was a box containing four books, two posters, an essay leaflet, as well as stickers and buttons and in some cases a t-shirt as well.
+Featuring four New York City based photographers and the essay Alone Together by curator and writer Susan Bright, each with their own booklet.
+Issue Released as an edition of 500 at Printed Matter and exhibited at the Museum of Modern Art Library’s Millenium Magazines.

 Issue Two: Swimming in the Center of the Earth (2012)